info@critical-thinking.com | (858) 459-7600

 Systematic Description

 We quickly sketched the facts about the problem.
-Questions defining the Problem Area were asked and answered,
+Questions defining the Problem Area were asked and answered, creating a clear description of the problem.
+This took only a few minutes.

 Comparisons Generate Possible Causes